-This level of density may not be achieved, however, under the proposed development pattern for the area.
 Story County Land, L.C. submitted a concept drawing for Rose Prairie, dated August 28, 2009.
-The concept was based upon a conservation subdivision approach to development.
-On the approximately 210 gross acres, the proposal included 363 housing units, equating to a gross density of 1.73 units per acre.
-This included proposed townhouses as well as the development of the Sturges property which may be included in a later phase.
-The Rose Prairie development, therefore, would not be as densely developed as predicted for the entire North B area.
-This is, perhaps, not surprising as a review of the maps that were developed for the 2008 analysis indicate that the Story County Land, L.C. and the Sturges properties contain a higher percentage of flood plain, steep slopes, and other environmentally sensitive land and therefore have a lower percentage of net developable acres.
-However, the layout of Rose Prairie is representative of what a conservation subdivision would look like in terms of the land netted out for conservation purposes.
-So, unless the City imposed a higher density standard, the gross density of the subject area will likely be less than anticipated if conservation subdivision standards are imposed over the entire area.
+On the approximately 210 gross acres, there are 363 housing units.
+This includes proposed townhouses as well as the development of the Sturges property which may be included in a later phase.
+The Rose Prairie development, therefore, is not as densely developed as predicted for the entire North B area.
+This is not surprising as a review of the maps that were developed for the 2008 analysis indicate that the Story County Land, L.C. and the Sturges properties contain a higher percentage of flood plain, steep slopes, and other environmentally sensitive land and therefore have a lower percentage of net developable acres.